-This hormone is a sleep regulator or "clock setter."
+Melatonin is also known as a sleep regulator or "clock setter."

-Darkness stimulates the secretion of melatonin and conversely it is inhibited light.
-The secretion of this hormone drops in the early morning hours.
+Darkness stimulates the secretion of it and conversely it is inhibited by light.
+The secretion of this hormone increases in the evening hours, peaking about 2:00 AM and drops in the early morning hours.

 This is why it is beneficial to reduce your exposure to light as the evening progresses.
 Melatonin hormone levels are low during the day and peak at night which induces the feeling of sleepiness and lowers our body temperature slightly.
 However, as we age the brain secretes less of this hormone.